Michigan Chapter North American Lake Management Society

 The Midwest Glacial Lakes Partnership (MGLP) has released its new MGLP Conservation Planner, which provides lake data to inform communicators, managers, and researchers about lakes throughout the Great Lakes region.
 Specifically, the MGLP Conservation Planner provides data on likely suitability for fishes, land cover along the shoreline and in the lake’s watershed, and conservation recommendations to supplement existing information for each lake.
 Its recommended uses include provision of data to inform single-lake management, establishment of a framework for conservation strategies in each lake, identification of patterns in fish habitat due to climate and land use change, and as a supplement during potential prioritization of limited resources among lakes.

 The Great Lakes are one of Michigan’s greatest resources, providing recreational opportunities, a premier fisheries resource, water for agriculture, manufacturing, and other industries and multiple other uses.
 They are also subject to major problems such as invasive species, climate change, and harmful algal blooms.
-The 32th annual Great Lakes Conference, The Great Lakes: Connecting Science and Management, was held Tuesday, March 8, 2022 in East Lansing.
-Topics included environmental justice around fish consumption; predator prey studies; lake trout in Lake Michigan; addressing health with environmental surveillance; freak waves and meteo-tsuanmis; water level variability, inundation in coastal communities and high water level impacts for the last few years; and connecting people with Great Lakes information using wireless buoys.
-To view the recordings and presentations, visit the Great Lakes website.
+To view the recordings and presentations of the 2022 and 2023 Great Lakes conferences, visit the Great Lakes website.

 - All meetings are open to members.
 Please RSVP to wolfson1@msu.edu if you plan to attend and you will be sent a link to the Zoom meeting room.
 Meetings generally run from 10:00 am - 12 noon.